Monday, October 21, 2024

 "I can't access external content like the article you mentioned.
 However, you can copy the text here, and I'll help you clean it up or summarize it as needed"

-Hence, I could use a combination of copying the raw html article text, then using several different AI tools (such as using ChatGPT with a command of: "Please remove the html formatting code from this and leave only the text with relevant paragraph breaks in: <html>ARTICLE TEXT</html>" and entering it.
-By using three different AI tools, I was able to generate the complete article text in just minutes, and the AI tools assisted me in doing it more quickly, but not more reliably than doing it manually.
+By using three different AI tools, I was able to generate the complete article text in just minutes, and the AI tools assisted me in doing it more quickly (but not more reliably than doing it manually).
 Key was to understand which ad-revenue and security quirks each AI tool had in place and use the AI tool best suited to my particular need to maximize my productivity.

-As I noted, my feeling is that publishers who do not put their content completely behind paywalls and simply respond with an excerpt of the entire article text are kind of exposing themselves to what I did by using the html version to find their complete article text.
+As I noted, my feeling is that publishers who do not put their content completely behind paywalls and simply respond with an excerpt of the entire article text are kind of exposing themselves to what I just did by using the html version of their article pages to find their complete article text.
 That's really on them.
 Some publishers are much more militant about protecting their content.
 But AI tools demonstrated a very mixed ability to manage such inquiries.
 My perspective was that some were clearly better than others.

-Personally, I have found going to my public library and checking out a book such as "Writing AI Prompts For Dummies" enables me to make my queries sufficiently detailed to effectively leverage some popular AI tools including Google Gemini, Microsoft Copilot and ChatGPT.
-I have mixed feelings about each.
 I tend to use Google Gemini most frequently (I type "bard.google.com" rather than "gemini.google.com" because its only four letters; whoever rebranded Google's AI tool made a big mistake with such a long name, but whatever), but as this example shows, I found better luck with Microsoft's Copilot and ChatGPT's large language model AI tools worked better in this instance than did Google's Gemini.
 But using each to determine which one is best suited can be helpful.
-Who knows?
-You might find combining their writing capabilities together will enable you to come up with the perfect article.
-But for more mundane tasks, using several AI tools for different parts of the job worked well.

 No comments: